Pavani-Developer/travel-booking/README.md

 # Features
 *Browse travel packages*: View available travel packages with images, descriptions, prices, and durations.

-Search functionality: Filter travel packages by destination or other criteria.
+*Search functionality*: Filter travel packages by destination or other criteria.

 *Booking*: Users can fill out a booking form with personal details, travel dates, and number of travelers.

 *Responsive design*: The app is fully responsive and works across all device sizes.

 *Deployment-ready*: The app is ready for deployment to Netlify or any other hosting platform.

-Technologies Used
+# Technologies Used

 *SvelteKit*: A modern framework for building fast, static, and dynamic websites and apps with Svelte.

 *TypeScript*: Superset of JavaScript to improve development with static typing.

 *Tailwind CSS*: A utility-first CSS framework to style the app with responsive and modern design.

 *Netlify*: For deployment (configured with _redirects file to fix page refresh issues).

-Setup and Installation
+# Setup and Installation

 Follow these steps to get the project up and running locally:

 1. Clone the Repository